Medical Malpractice FAQ

 Every patient has the right to expect competent care from medical professionals and healthcare providers.
 While this doesn’t mean that healthcare providers have to be perfect in every case, it does mean that medical professionals are expected to provide medical service commensurate with what would be expected of someone with their background, education, training and experience.

 Unfortunately, healthcare providers sometimes fail to live up to the standards of professionalism that are imposed upon them.
 When this occurs, patients who suffer an injury as a result may file a claim for medical malpractice.
-To help you better understand medical malpractice laws in Florida, the Fort Lauderdale medical malpractice lawyers at Freeman Injury Law have prepared the following FAQ.
+To help you better understand medical malpractice laws in Florida, the West Palm Beach medical malpractice lawyers at Freeman Injury Law have prepared the following FAQ.
 We also offer free consultations to clients who suspect they were victims of medical malpractice.Medical Malpractice FAQ

 1) What is a medical malpractice claim?